RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 `string[]`.

-Note that inference will work in any order, but intellisense will only work left-to-right, so Typescript prefers to declare `map` with the array first:
+Note that inference will work in any order, but intellisense will only work left-to-right, so TypeScript prefers to declare `map` with the array first:

 ```ts